Nowcasting Growth using Google Trends Data: A Bayesian Structural Time Series Model: Appendix

 \subsubsection{SSVS Prior}

 Conditioning on the states as in \ref{subsubsec:hs}, we apply the prior:

-where $\mathcal{G}^{-1}$ and $\mathcal{B}$ stand for the inverse gamma and beta distribution respectively.
+where $\mathcal{B}$ stands for the beta distribution.
 The conditional posteriors are standard and derived for example in \citet{george1993variable} and \citet{ishwaran2005spike}.
 The difference to the prior of \citet{george1993variable} lies in the additional prior for $\delta^2_j$ which is assumed to be inverse gamma.
 It can be shown that this implies a mixture of student-t distributions for $\beta_j$ marginally \citep{konrath2008bayesian}.
 We sample from the conditional posteriors in the following way: \\